rhiever/TwitterFollowBot/README.md

-####Automatically unfollow any users that have not followed you back
+####Automatically unfollow all users who have not followed you back

 **1)**
-Open the file `KEEP_FOLLOWING.txt` to add users that you want to keep following to the list.
+Open the file `KEEP_FOLLOWING.txt` to add users who you want to keep following to the list.

 Example: